This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The centre features interpretive information with videos, models and graphic displays to help make your visit informative.
 It’s also a handy bathroom break once you’ve driven the 52 kms from Exmouth.

-Yardie Creek Gorge
+Walk to Yardie Creek Gorge

 Drive to the end of the sealed road in Cape Range and you get to Yardie Creek where you can explore the spectacular gorge either on foot via walking trails or on a Yardie Creek boat tour.